 In Science Magazine, on September 2, 1927

 , 80,000 elementary and junior high kids were asked about their coffee drinking habits.
-Researchers found the "startling" fact that most of them drank more than a cup of coffee a day, which was then compared to scholarship with mostly negative results.
+Researchers found the "startling" fact that most of them drank more than a cup of coffee a day, which was then compared with scholarship, with mostly negative results.

 A 1973 study in the New England Journal of Medicine